 One billion is equal to 1,000,000,000, and can be abbreviated by B.

-Minorities Avoid; use “people of color” instead.
+Minorities Avoid using this term; use “people of color” instead.

 Mount Holyoke is located in Skinner State Park and is sometimes called Skinner Mountain, but the correct name is Mount Holyoke.